cpske/ISP/agile/scrum.md

 Read about these in: [Scrum Guide][], [Scrum Primer][], and [Managing Projects with Scrum][Head First Scrum].

+## Using Scrum

+To use Scrum you should *clearly* know & apply these:

+1. Backlog planning
+2. Iteration planning
+3. Backlog grooming
+4. Sprint Review
+5. Sprint Retrospective

 ## Resources to Learn More